-China industrial profits jump 19.1 percent, weather higher financing costs
+China industrial profits jump most in 3 months, weather higher financing costs

 ($1 = 6.7491 Chinese yuan renminbi)

-Reporting by Lusha Zhang and Ryan Woo; Editing by Shri Navaratnam
+Reporting by Lusha Zhang and Ryan Woo; additional reporting by Elias Glenn; Editing by Shri Navaratnam